-The meetings of the Control, Risks, Related Parties and Sustainability Committee are regularly recorded in minutes and the Chairperson informs the first available Board of Directors.
-The average length of the above committee meetings is 30 minutes.
+The meetings of the Control, Risks, Related Parties and Sustainability Committee are regularly recorded in minutes and the Chairperson informs the Board of Directors at the first available.
+The average length of the above committee meetings was approximately 1 hour 30 minutes.
 In the current year as at the date of approval of this Report, two meetings of the Control, Risks, Related Parties and Sustainability Committee are scheduled, of which one meeting has already been held.